 As an industry, we love to look at these separately to compare and contrast, but a better value is looking at how they can work together.

 Paid media can earn media.
 It’s a point that’s stuck with me ever since a professor placed a controversial ad on an overlay for an overhead projector long ago.

 Larry Flynt, the publisher of Hustler magazine, uses this approach often.
 My earliest recollection was during the Clinton-Lewinsky scandal where he placed an ad looking for dirt on any Republican.

-Flynt is, perhaps, an odd place to find a PR lesson, but I try to keep an eye out for marketing or PR in everything.
-His scheme got a lot of coverage and he’s since repeated this tactic time and again.
+Flynt is, perhaps, an odd place to find a PR lesson, but his scheme got a lot of coverage and he’s since repeated this tactic time and again.

 30-second chunks are often interesting and meaningful, so the ads are worth unpacking

 Certainly it’s understandable that a company might balk at spending $40,000 (or more) for a full page print ad, but the social web offers a new twist on an old idea.
 Web ads, especially pay-per-click, have altered advertising in five major ways:

 - It’s precise, especially in terms of relevancy.